technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 18 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

       ![A screenshot of a computer Description automatically generated](./media/media18/image33.jpg)

-![A screenshot of a computer Description automatically generated](./media/media18/image19.png)

 7. Go back to **Default Solution** \> **Cloud flows** and turn on **Search Dynamics 365 knowledge article flow** flow.